fhdsl/DaSEH/modules/cheatsheets/Day-1.md

 ### Major concepts

 - **Package** - a package in R is a bundle or “package” of code (and or possibly data) that can be loaded together for easy repeated use or for sharing with others.
 Like an "expansion pack".
-- **Function** - a function is a particular piece of code that allows you to dosomething in R. You can write your own, use functions that come directly from installing R, or use functions from additional packages.
+- **Function** - a function is a particular piece of code that allows you to do something in R. You can write your own, use functions that come directly from installing R, or use functions from additional packages.
 - **Argument** - an option that you specify to a function.
 - **Object** - an object is something that can be worked with in R - can be lots of different things!
 - [**Tidyverse**](https://tidyverse.tidyverse.org/articles/paper.html) - This is a newer set of packages designed for data science that can make your code more intuitive as compared to the original older Base R.